firdanrastama/Customer-Churn-Prediction/README.md

 ## Summary

 We started by cleaning the data and analyzing it with visualization.
 Then, to be able to build a machine learning model, we transformed the categorical data into numeric variables.
 After transforming the data, we tried 4 different machine learning algorithms using default parameters and tuned the hyperparameters with GridSearchCV.
-And we found our best model **XGBoost** obtaining recall of **81%** and accuracy of **96%**
+And we found our best model **XGBoost** obtaining recall of **85%** and auc score of 93%